201 KAR 35:040. Continuing education requirements.

 5. An Addiction Technology Transfer Center (ATTC);

 6. State or United State Regional Addiction Training Institute; or

 (5)(a) Academic coursework.
 An academic course, as defined in 201 KAR 35:010, Section 1(1), shall not require board review or approval.

 (b) A general education course, or elective designated to meet academic degree requirements, shall be acceptable for continuing education credit if it is relevant to the practice of alcohol and drug counseling.

 (c) Academic credit equivalency for continuing education hours shall be based on one (1) credit hour equaling fifteen (15) continuing education hours.

 (6) Alternative methods for obtaining continuing education hours; programs requiring board review and approval.
-A program from any of the following sources shall be reviewed by the board to determine whether or not the program complies with the requirements of Section 4(2) of this administrative regulation:
+The following activities shall be reviewed by the board to determine whether or not the activity complies with the requirements of Section 3(2) of this administrative regulation:

 (a)1.
 A program, including a home study course and in-service training provided by an organization or education institution not listed in subsection (4)(b) of this section; or